modrinth/hydra/README.md

 {"error": <ERROR MESSAGE>}
 ```

-As a convenience, the APIs provided via `api.minecraftservices.com` can be accessed using the `/services` redirect endpoint.

 To refresh an existing token, send the following in a `POST` request to the `/refresh` endpoint:
 ```json
 {